VCTLabs/bandit-report-artifacts/README.md

 #### Required Setup

-One of the following deployment options must be configured.
+Use any of the following deployment options to configure the workflow;
+note the last two options are mutually exclusive, ie, use only one of `exclude_paths` or `config_file`.

 | Key                | Value Information                                                                                                                                                                                                                                                                                                                                     | Type   | Required | Default |
 | ------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------ | -------- | -------- |